Antra/AI-Developer-Workshop/README.md

 ## Extra labs

-Here are some extra labs ff you finish the labs above.
+Here are some extra labs if you finish the labs above and have some extra time.

 - [Lab 1.3: Creating an Image Classification Application using the Custom Vision Service II][lab-cogsrvc-322]
 - [Lab 1.4: Creating an Image Classification Application using the Custom Vision Service III][lab-cogsrvc-323]